gtewksbury/Microsoft-Bot-Framework-HOL/lab 1 - Setup/README.md

 ![Bot Emulator](https://github.com/gtewksbury/Microsoft-Bot-Framework-HOL/blob/luis-readme/lab%201%20-%20Setup/images/vs2017-project.png)

-At this point you should be all set to start with a brand new Visual Studio bot application.
-Before we run it, let's take a moment to review the project structure
+At this point you should be all set to start developing your bot application.
+Before we run it though, let's take a moment to review the project structure.

 > If you're impatient like me, you might try to immediately run the project.
 Just make sure you're connected to the internet as project template has a number of *nuget* packages that must be downloaded, including the *Bot Builder SDK*.